 Think of a tech suit as your secret weapon for race day.
 These suits are engineered for one thing: pure speed.
 They’re made from ultra-lightweight, water-repellent fabrics that feel like a second skin.
 This material, combined with a highly compressive fit, works to reduce drag in the water, streamline your body, and support your muscles to delay fatigue.
 Because they are designed for peak performance, they aren't meant for daily wear.
 You save these specialized suits for the championship meets where you’re aiming to hit a new personal record.
 They are a crucial piece of competitive swim gear for serious athletes.

-Training Suits: Made for Daily Practice
+Training Suits: Built for the Daily Grind

 Your training suit is the reliable workhorse you’ll spend most of your time in.
 Unlike tech suits, these are built for durability and comfort.
 Made from thicker, chlorine-resistant materials like polyester, training suits are designed to withstand the rigors of daily practices without stretching out or fading.
 They offer a comfortable fit that allows for a full range of motion, lap after lap.
 While they create more drag than a tech suit, many coaches see this as a benefit—it’s like strength training in the water.
 When you finally put on your tech suit for a meet, you’ll feel incredibly light and fast.
 Check out our swimwear new arrivals to find a style that can keep up with your training schedule.